codr4life/snabl/README.md

 ```

 #### Concatenation
 Much like Forth, Snabl supports directly manipulating the parameter stack.
-The following example currently runs around 50% faster than Example 1. ```;``` calls the current function, ```--``` in this case, before evaluating the next token.
+The following example currently runs around 50% faster, mostly due to not requiring local variables. ```;``` calls the current function, ```--``` in this case, before evaluating the next token.

 Example 2
 ```